 Bonding With A New Baby As A Dad

-basically just sleep and eat.
-And while asleep anyone can hold them, obviously.
-While awake, some will accept anyone to hold them, but most will only accept mom and possibly dad.
-But very often, especially among breastfed babies, they are more or less only awake while breastfeeding and hence only want to be with mom at the breast while awake.
-This is a period when many dads feel left out, unimportant and failing completely in their new role.
-(According to our new dad poll, as many as 60% feel left out to some extent!
+Some newborn babies basically just sleep and eat.
+And while asleep in deep sleep anyone can hold them, obviously.
+While awake or even while in light sleep, some babies will accept anyone to hold them, but most will only accept mom and possibly dad.
+Very often, especially among breastfed babies, they are more or less only awake while breastfeeding and hence only want to be with mom at the breast while awake.
+This is a time when many dads feel left out, unimportant and failing completely in their new role.
+(According to our new dad poll, as many as 60% feel left out to some extent!)

 Take a deep breath and get rid of your hurt feelings.
 This is your son and it is your responsibility to work to get close to him.
 He can’t lead the process!

 At around the age of 6 weeks, the periods of crying peak for newborn babies unless they develop colic.
 After that, things will slowly start getting better.
 At 8 weeks, a lot of babies are becoming more social.
 They will smile back, coo a little bit, their vision has improved and they are overall more fun to be with.
 At that time, it will be easier for you to start interacting with your son to build your bond.
 You can play with him (find suggestions here on how to play with a 2 month old), talk to him and enjoy his company.
 The more he sees of you the more he’ll grow to understand in his heart that you are a very special person too, in addition to his mom.